JohanChataigne/swarm_intelligence/forest/README.md

 The transition rules are as follows.

 1. A fully burnt tree turns into an empty cell.
-2. A non-burning tree with turns into a burning tree with probability depending on its number of neighbors burning.
+2. A non-burning tree can turn into a burning tree with probability depending on its number of neighbors burning and humidity rate.
+3. A burning tree can stop burning depending on the humidity rate.
-3. A tree with no burning neighbour ignites with a certain probability due to lightning.
+4. A tree with no burning neighbour ignites with a certain probability due to lightning.
-4. An empty space grows a new tree with a certain probability.
+5. An empty space grows a new tree with a certain probability depending on the humidity rate.
-5. A tree grows older at each iteration (1-10).
+6. A tree grows older at each iteration (1-10).
-5. The older a tree, the more steps it takes to burn.
+7. The older a tree, the more steps it takes to burn.
-6. Fire can't spread in the opposite wind's direction.
+8. Fire can't spread in the opposite wind's direction.
-7. The stronger the wind, the further the fire can spread.
+9. The stronger the wind, the further the fire can spread.
-8. Trees can't grow in water: water stops fire, except if the wind is strong enough.
+10. Trees can't grow in water: water stops fire, except if the wind is strong enough.

 ## Files and folders